mariemacapagal/vms/README.md

 yarn dev
 ```

-6. To serve the application, you need to run the following command in the project directory
+6. To serve the application, you need to run the following command in the project directory.

 ```bash
 php artisan serve